akrzemi1/papers/notes/contract_definitions.md

    * "assert" -- as "assert" could mean "trust me, I say it and this is true", or "test this hypothesis for me".
    * "check" -- as it implies that some run-time checking will be performed or required, whereas some predicates are not even expressible as code that could be executed.
+   * "contract" (used alone) -- as this is something between the humans: not something that function declarations or the implementation would ever be affected with.

 2. The focus is shifted from generating additional code for run-time checking by the compiler to declaring information consumable by other tools that the Standard refers to as "implementation", such as static analyzers or sanitzers.